Marcus Bachhuber, M.D. (VA Scholar)

 Maria Han, M.D.
 University of California Los Angeles

 Maria Han, M.D. is an internal medicine physician who completed residency training at Massachusetts General Hospital.
 Dr. Han earned her undergraduate degree in Chemistry at the Miami University in Oxford, Ohio.
 She received her medical training at Yale University.
 During her medical training, Dr. Han served as a clinical investigator on a research study assessing the impact of medication use and medical morbidities on symptom burden in older patients.
-Presently, Dr. Han serves as the Research Investigator for the Medical Orders for Life-Sustaining Treatment (MOLST) Implementation Committee and is conducting a study to measure the impact of MOLST on rates of emergency department (ED) transfers and hospital readmissions.
-Dr. Han's research interests include geriatric care innovations, use of media in medicine, and health economics.
-As a Clinical Scholar, Dr. Han would like to explore the intersection of technology and health promotion in improving the efficiency of care and health outcomes for older patients.
+Dr. Han’s is currently conducting a study to assess the impact of out-of-ACO care on ACO utilization, expenditures, and health outcomes in academic medical centers.
+Dr. Han's research interests include health care payment and delivery model reform and population health management.

 Keith Hermanstyne, M.D.
 University of California Los Angeles

 Keith Hermanstyne, M.D. is a psychiatrist who completed residency training at the University of California, San Francisco.
 Dr. Hermanstyne earned his undergraduate degree in Human Biology, Health, and Society at Cornell University.
 He received his medical training at Columbia University College of Physicians and Surgeons.
 He subsequently received a Master of Public Health from the University of California, Berkeley.
-While completing his master's degree, Dr. Hermanstyne collaborated with scientists at the University of California, San Francisco to explore the risk associated with non-injection drug use implements and hepatitis C, which was recently accepted for publication by the Journal of Public Health.
-Presently, Dr. Hermanstyne is working with the San Francisco Department of Public Health to perform secondary analyses on medication interventions to reduce methamphetamine dependent in men who have sex with men (MSM), with the goal of reducing HIV transmission via high-risk sexual behavior.
+While completing his master's degree, Dr. Hermanstyne collaborated with scientists at the University of California, San Francisco to explore the risk associated with non-injection drug use implements and hepatitis C. He also worked with the San Francisco Department of Public Health to perform a secondary analysis on data collected in medication interventions to reduce methamphetamine dependence (and thereby reduce HIV transmission via high-risk sexual behavior) in men who have sex with men (MSM).
 Dr. Hermanstyne's research interests include substance use disorders, HIV transmission risk factors, and public policy.
-As a Clinical Scholar, Dr. Hermanstyne would like to pursue a project that further explores ways to reduce substance dependence and co-morbid medical risks such as HIV in interdisciplinary medical/psychiatric settings.
+As a Clinical Scholar, Dr. Hermanstyne's current projects examine how social networks can influence HIV risk behavior in minority populations and whether co-morbid substance use disorders or mental illness affect HIV treatment outcomes for people enrolled in an integrative care program.

 Lauren Hughes, M.D., MPH is a family physician who pursued her undergraduate studies in zoology and Spanish at Iowa State University, her graduate training in health policy at The George Washington University, and her medical degree at the University of Iowa.
 She served as the national president of the American Medical Student Association for one year prior to completing her residency at the University of Washington in Seattle.
 Dr. Hughes has volunteered in a federally qualified health center through AmeriCorps, worked at Iowa Senator Tom Harkin's office in Washington, DC, and studied medicine and health systems in Brazil, Sweden, Tanzania, and Botswana.
 She has been a visiting scholar at the Robert Graham Center and at ABC News Medical Unit in New York City.